mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

 type: stock
 slug: 'first-breath'

-morelink: 'Pray it's not your last'
+morelink: "Pray it\'s not your last"

 draft: true
 ---